Maksim2806/mercury-app/README.md

 I tried to make a working application as soon as possible, omitting the pixel perfect. if I had more time, I would do everything better.

+Unfortunately, I didn't have time with the layout, because I focused on writing logic.

 Summing up, I want to say that the task seemed very interesting to me.
 It covers the main aspects of the web developer profession.
 Regardless of your decision, thanks for the experience provided, I do not intend to dwell on this, I will develop further, because it is very exciting and interesting.